I’m New

-Our congregation is made up of individuals from many walks of life, hence our beliefs are rather diverse.
-We’d love for you to catch a glimpse into our identity, commitments, and calling by God through our congregationally-written Confession of Identity which you can read about and read in its fullness here
+Our congregation is made up of individuals from many walks of life and a variety of perspectives, yet all united in our church’s vision statement: “We are a community in the heart of the city called by Jesus to practice bold love of God and neighbor and boundless compassion for all people.”
+We’d love for you to catch a glimpse into our identity, commitments, and calling by God through our congregationally-written Confession of Identity which you can read about and read in its fullness here.
+But best of all, come see us and experience First on Fifth for yourself!

 Should you visit the church house for worship on Sundays or during the week, parking for the congregation is available in the following locations on or around our block: